4 Eyes Photography

 291 Seventh Ave., nr.
 27th St., fourth fl.; 212-227-6772; briandorseystudios.com

 Hatton has shot musicians at venues including Carnegie Hall and Lincoln Center, but weddings are his passion.
 He captures the vibrancy of every moment in a documentary style and presents the images in a handmade album.
 Prices start at $4,500 for a basic package and include prints made in-house.

 Brklyn View Photography

 Hip, young Brooklyn types adore Jainé M. Kershner’s clean, bright photos that convey the inherent fun of a wedding day.
 She shoots film and digital, with an eye toward romance and natural beauty.
 Packages start at $5,900, including eight hours of coverage, two photographers, and an online gallery.

 Brooke Fitts has shot all types of brides and grooms, from ultrapreppy to heavily tattooed.
 She has a knack for snapping fun moments, such as loafer-sporting groomsmen perched on barstools and a wedding vow written on an iPhone.
 From $4,900.

 Cappy Hotchkiss Photography

-For nostalgia-loving couples, Hotchkiss creates vintage-feeling prints by shooting on film as well as digital, often with vintage cameras.
+For nostalgia-loving couples, Hotchkiss creates prints with a vintage feel by shooting on film as well as digital, often with vintage cameras.
 She loves working with downtown artistic types and will travel anywhere in the world.
 From $5,500.

 Carey MacArthur Photography